thanos-io/thanos/docs/components/query.md

                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
+      --grpc-server-max-connection-age=1m
+                                 The grpc server max connection age.
+This controls how often to re-read the tls certificates and redo the TLS handshake
       --grpc-client-tls-secure   Use TLS when talking to the gRPC server --grpc-client-tls-cert=""  TLS Certificates to use to identify this client to the server